Marvel movies: How to watch all Avengers films in chronological order

 Set in 2016.
 The film takes place over a year, starting around the same time as Civil War and ends just after Spider-Man: Homecoming.
 Introduces the Time Stone also known as the Eye of Agamotto.
-Strange helps Thor locate his father, Odin in a post-credits scene, leading straight into Ragnarok.
+Strange helps Thor locate his father, Odin in a post-credits scene that leads straight into Ragnarok.

 19) Thor: Ragnarok (2017)

 Set in 2017.
 Ragnarok takes place immediately after the end of Doctor Strange.
 The film sees the complete destruction of Asgard.
 Ragnarok's post-credit scene leads immediately into the opening scene of Infinity War, as we see Thanos arrive on his ship.

 20) Ant-Man and the Wasp (2018)